Accessibility - Transportation & Services in Perth

 For other car park provider information visit Wilson Parking and Secure Parking.

-Assistive Equipment HireWheelchairs and motorised scooter hire is available at nominal rates from the Citiplace Community Centre, Perth Railway Station Upper Level between 8.30am and 3.45pm on weekdays.
-A $20 deposit and proof of identification are required.
-Bookings are advisable and can be made by calling (08) 9325 3264.
+Assistive Equipment HireWheelchairs and motorised scooter hire is available at nominal rates from the Citiplace Community Centre, Perth Railway Station Upper Level between 8am and 3:45pm on weekdays.
+A $50 deposit and proof of identification are required.
+Bookings are advisable and can be made by calling (08) 9461 3550 or (08) 9461 3551.

 Accessible DocumentsThe City of Perth has a policy on providing accessible public information for people with disability in alternative formats, on request.
 Please contact the Community Services Unit on (08) 9461 3333 if you require a document in an alternative format.